Residential Treatment for Bulimia

 What Is Residential Treatment Like?

-Patients in a residential eating disorder treatment center can expect to have a full schedule each day structured around these therapies and recreational activities to help them foster healthier relationships with food, their bodies, and themselves.
+Patients in a residential eating disorder treatment center can expect a full schedule each day, structured around these therapies and recreational activities, to help them foster healthier relationships with food, their bodies, and themselves.

-In addition, patients may attend educational sessions on healthy eating habits, self-care, and stress management.3 By doing so, they can learn to feel empowered and to address their eating disorder while acquiring healthy habits that they can take with them long after being discharged from the residential treatment program.
+For example, patients may receive nutritional counseling to help them learn how to maintain a nourishing diet, identify fears related to food, and prepare meals and snacks that support their recovery and overall well-being.
+Additionally, patients may participate in educational sessions on problem-solving, self-care, and stress management.3 By doing so, they can learn to feel empowered and to address their eating disorder while acquiring healthy habits that they can take with them long after being discharged from the residential treatment program.

 Treatment